Highly Versal Torsors: Introduction

 Let $S$ be a base scheme.
 Given $S$-schemes $X$ and $S_1$, we write $X_{S_1}$ for $X\times_SS_1$ viewed as an $S_1$-scheme.
 If $f:X\to Y$ is a morphism of $S$-schemes, then $f_{S_1}:X_{S_1}\to Y_{S_1}$ denotes the pullback of $f$ along the structure morphism $S_1\to S$.
 Given a class $\catC$ of $S$-schemes, we write $\catC/S_1$ for the class of $S_1$-schemes with underlying $S$-scheme in $\catC$.

-We will freely identify schemes and algebraic spaces over $S$ with the sheaves that they represent on the large fppf site of $S$, denoted $(\Sch/S)_{\fppf}$.
+Recall that a collection of $S$-morphisms $\{f_i:Y_i\to X\}_{i\in I}$ is an fppf covering if each $f_i$ is flat and locally of finite presentation (abbreviated: fppf) and $X=\bigcup_{i\in I}f_i(Y_i)$ as sets.
+The category $\Sch/S$ of $S$-schemes together with the Grothendieck topology generated by fppf coverings is the \emph{large fppf site} of $S$, denoted $(\Sch/S)_{\fppf}$.
+We will freely identify schemes and algebraic spaces over $S$ with the sheaves that they represent on the site $(\Sch/S)_{\fppf}$.
 In particular, given an $S$-algebraic space $X$ and an $S$-scheme $U$, we shall write $X(U)$ for the set of $S$-morphisms from $U$ to $X$ and call this set the $U$-sections of $X$ (over $S$).
 Morphisms between $S$-algebraic spaces will usually be defined by specifying their action on $U$-sections for every $S$-scheme $U$.

 An $S$-group means a group scheme over $S$.
 An algebraic group over a field $k$ is a $k$-group of finite type.
 Let $G$ be an $S$-group.
 A subgroup of $G$ is a subgroup $S$-scheme of $G$.
 If $G$ acts from the right on an $S$-algebraic space $X$, we let $X/G$ denote the quotient of $X$ by $G$ in category of sheaves over $(\Sch/S)_\fppf$, i.e., $X/G$ is the fppf-sheafification of the functor $U\mapsto X(U)/G(U)$ from $S$-schemes to sets.
 The quotient $X/G$ is not always representable by an $S$-scheme, but we will treat it as an $S$-scheme when it is.
 Likewise for $S$-algebraic spaces.